 Dhima (2014) determined that the most common reason for all-ceramic failure was fracture to the core of layered crowns.
 Monolithic restorations did not suffer from this problem as often and therefore were suggested for use on posterior teeth.

 - As stated above, with cracking or breakage that involves the full thickness of the ceramic, no repair is possible and replacement is required before the remainder of the restoration breaks free or decay has a chance to form underneath it.

-- With small chips (the seal of the crown remains intact), just smoothing the affected area with a dental drill may suffice.
+- With small chips (cases where the seal of the crown remains intact), just rounding off or smoothing the affected area with a dental drill may suffice.